bridgecrew-perf6/django_auto_prod_deploy/README.md

 ### - Create a django_gunicorn container arround your project
 ### - install your dependencies (pip)
-### - create volumes to share static files and a unix socket to connect between the containers
+### - create volumes to share static files and a unix socket to connect between containers
 ### - create an nginx container to serve your static files or reverse proxy to your gunicron server as needed

 <hr>